wprig/wprig/README.md

 2. Configure theme settings, including the theme slug and name.
     - View `./config/config.default.json` for the default settings.
     - Place custom theme settings in `./config/config.json` to override default settings.
+    - Place local-only theme settings in `./config/config.local.json`, e.g. potentially sensitive info like the path to your BrowserSync certificate.
 3. In command line, run `npm run rig-init` to install necessary node and Composer dependencies.
 4. In command line, run `npm run dev` to process source files, build the development theme, and watch files for subsequent changes.
 	- `npm run build` can be used to process the source files and build the development theme without watching files afterwards.